-That was totally me in my first pregnancy and as it turns out there isn’t a lot of great information out there to guide you through continuing to workout thru your pregnancy.
+As it turns out there isn’t a lot of great information out there to guide you through adjusting Crossfit in your pregnancy.

-The advice out there is super generic and ranges from “to what you’ve always done” to “don’t do anything!”
+The advice out there is super generic and ranges from “do what you’ve always done” to “don’t do anything!”
 I hear from women everyday that their OB or midwife has no idea what Crossfit is and has been a little skeptical of them continuing this intense exercise in pregnancy.

 As a pregnancy and postpartum athleticism coach, I’ve spent the last several years training women through their pregnancies and postpartum chapters.
 Plus, I’ve experienced 3 pregnancies myself, read more about my personal experience training through pregnancy HERE.